Alternatives to Granite

 Granite is tough and beautiful, and it remains the standard for high-quality countertop surfaces.
-There are various alternative surfaces for kitchen countertops, and it’s hard to know where to start.
+However, there are various alternative surfaces to consider when you're about to install countertops as part of a bathroom or kitchen remodel, and it’s hard to know where to start.
 Here is a quick guide to the most popular options, using granite as the basis for comparison.

 Marble: Another pricey natural stone, marble has a unique and classic look.
 However, it is softer, stains more easily and requires more maintenance than granite.
 Limestone has very similar qualities to granite.